Oregon Coast to Crater Lake Bike Tour

 Day 06

-Ride the rim of Crater Lake - a breathtaking spin crowning Bicycling Magazine’s 'Dream Rides' list.
+Ride the rim of Crater Lake without cars - a breathtaking spin crowning Bicycling Magazine’s 'Dream Rides' list.

 Lodging